Should You Try the Keto Soup Diet? Read This Before Starting

 In other words, you’ll still be eating low carb, high fat (LCHF) on the Keto Soup Diet, with a few additional restrictions.
 Namely, you’ll be eating a nutrient-containing, high-fat soup every day for five days, alongside other wholesome, high-fat foods from a limited menu.

 After the five days are over, you can go back to your favorite low-carb, paleo, keto, or other recipes, enjoy keto desserts, or any other foods that fit your chosen diet plan.
 Again, this plan is just meant for a five-day stretch.

 This diet is effective because it’s specific, easy to follow, requires one day of meal prep for the whole five days and, most importantly, it’s temporary.
 You can do just about anything you set your mind to for only five days, right?
 The easy keto recipes are formulated with a specific caloric and net carb total, leaving nothing to chance and no room for deviation.
 You make everything in advance, and you follow along for five days.

-A major advantage of the Keto Soup Diet over the cabbage diet and other low-calorie fad diets is that the soup is not only a delicious low carb recipe, but it’s also filling and satisfying.
+A major advantage of the Keto Soup Diet over the cabbage diet and other low-calorie fad diets is that the soup is not only a delicious keto-friendly recipe, but it’s also filling and satisfying.
 It includes low-carb root veggies like celery root, radish, jicama, and turnip, which offer a healthy alternative to the starchy veggies you end up foregoing on the standard ketogenic diet.
-And it avoids muscle waste by including high quality protein from chicken breast and bacon as well.
+And best of all, the soup is hearty, since it includes protein from chicken breast and bacon as well.

 There are specific limitations to this diet that should be followed to the letter, such as going dairy-free (including the cream in your coffee), avoiding nuts, and eliminating all sweeteners, even the calorie-free ones.
 This strict limitation is just for the five days you’re on the diet.
 Once it’s over, you can go back to having your fat bombs and other favorite keto treats.